euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForCordova/README.md

 ## Supported Components
 This plugin works with the listed component versions.

-* Workspace ONE UEM Console 2005 or later
+* Workspace ONE UEM Console 2102+ (may need to be higher depending on specific features)
-* Android v8.0+ / API Level 23+ / Workspace ONE Intelligent Hub v20.07 or above / Gradle Android Build System (Gradle) 3.3.0 or above
+* Android 8.0+ (for Android SDK component) / API level 23 OR above / Android Studio with the Gradle Android Build System (Gradle) 4.1.3 or later
-* iOS 12.0+ / Xcode 13/13.1/13.2.1
+* iOS 13.0+ (for iOS SDK component) / Xcode 13.x

 ## Build Example Application
 Please refer following steps to run the example app.